Consistency conditions for brane tilings: 3-Calabi-Yau property

 of Proposition 5.1.9 of \cite{ginz} is exact (where we define $A:=A_F$), if and only if the complexes of (\ref{res1}) are quasi-isomorphic to $S_i$, for each $i$.
 It is known that the sequence (\ref{ginzcomplex}) is exact at every place, except possibly at the first two nonzero places.
 The injectivity of the map $j$ is proved in \cite{MR}, using consistency.
 From the gradings we have endowed on the bimodules $E$, $E^*$ and $L$, this is a complex of $G_1$-graded $A$-bimodules.
 Denote the complex (\ref{ginzcomplex}) by $L^{\bullet}$.
 Since there is only one position in which $L^{\bullet}$ may have nontrivial homology, we deduce that

-for all $\nu$ morphisms in the groupoid $G_1$, if and only if $L^{\bullet}$ is exact.
+for all morphisms $\nu$ in the groupoid $G_1$, if and only if $L^{\bullet}$ is exact.
 This is equivalent to

-for all $\nu$ morphisms in the groupoid $G_1$.
+for all morphisms $\nu$ in the groupoid $G_1$.
 For each vertex $i$ we have a complex $M^{\bullet}_i$ of right $A$-modules given by the natural morphism from the complex of (\ref{res1}) to the simple module $S_i$. $M^{\bullet}_i$ is exact if and only if the complex (\ref{res1}) is a projective resolution of $S_i$.
-Let $[u]$ be a $G_1$-grade corresponding to some path $u$.
-We have seen, in the proof of Theorem (\ref{resolution}), that $(M^{\bullet}_i)_{[u]}$ is exact if $u$ is not minimal.
-Furthermore, in the case in which $u$ is minimal, we showed that
+We have seen, in the proof of Theorem (\ref{resolution}), that $(M^{\bullet}_i)_{\nu}$ is exact if $\nu$ is not minimal.
+Furthermore, in the case in which $\nu$ is minimal, we showed that

-if $(M^{n})_{[u]}$ is not exact: this is situation (B) of that proof.
+if $(M^{n})_{\nu}$ is not exact: this is situation (B) of that proof - which can occur only if the genus of $M_g$ is zero.
 In particular, $M^{\bullet}$ can only have nontrivial homology in one position. \smallbreak Given a right $A_F$-module $M$ we can consider $M$ as a right $R$-module via the inclusion map $\iota:R\rightarrow A_F$.
-If $M$ is a right $A_F$-module of the form $[u]A$, we give $M$ a \textit{left} $R$-action by setting
+If $M$ is a right $A_F$-module of the form $[\nu]A$, we give $M$ a \textit{left} $R$-action by setting

 Then each $M^{\bullet}_i$ is a complex of $R$-bimodules.
 Set